Jeunese/jeunese.github.io/docs/ux-writing.md

 ## Walkthroughs (guided help)

-A walkthrough provides step-by-step guidance and instructions: a series of messages or [tooltips](https://jeunese.github.io/#/ux-writing?id=tooltips) appearing one at a time to provide step-by-step instructions that will guide a user through a product or feature, used when the functionality or workflow is more complex or spread across multiple pages.
+A walkthrough provides step-by-step guidance and instructions: a series of messages or [tooltips](https://jeunese.github.io/#/ux-writing?id=tooltips) appearing one at a time to provide procedural directions that guide a user through a product or feature, used when the functionality or workflow is more complex or spread across multiple pages or features.

 ### When to use walkthroughs